Policing Agreements and Funding

 Under these agreements the cost of policing is shared between the municipality and the federal government.
 There are two different cost-sharing formulas for municipalities with RCMP contracts:

-- Municipalities with populations greater than 15,000 persons are responsible for 90 percent of the cost-base described in the agreement; the federal government pays the remaining 10 percent.
+- Municipalities with populations of 15,000 persons and greater are responsible for 90 percent of the cost-base described in the agreement; the federal government pays the remaining 10 percent.

 The cost-base of municipal police services outlined in the Municipal Police Unit Agreement includes costs such as members' pay and allowances, employer contributions to member pension and benefits, transportation, professional and special services, equipment, recruit training costs, and a portion of administration costs.